pointblankdev/dynamite/README.md

 DynamoDB is great- but having to marshall/unmarshall all the inputs/outputs isn't.

-This library extends `@aws-sdk/client-dynamodb`, and implements a few new APIs to create a DynamoDB client that is:
+This library extends `@aws-sdk/client-dynamodb`, and implements a few new APIs to create a DynamoDB client that's:

 - Magical ✨
 - Opinionated 🧠
 - Fast 💥

 Just pass JSON in and get JSON out.
 Payloads are converted into DynamoDB inputs using `marshall` from `@aws-sdk/util-dynamodb`.
 Only the results are returned from responses.
+It also defaults to `us-east-1` if the `AWS_REGION` environment variable isn't defined.
 Have fun.

 <br/>